 The animals communicate vocally as well as by scent.
 They make yelping, chirping, purring, snoring, and mewing sounds at different times, depending on the situation.
 They sleep in a den on the ground or in a hole in a tree.

 In the wild, fossas breed in September and October.
 Mating usually takes place in specific trees that are used each year, although it has also been observed taking place on the ground.
 A female may stay in her mating tree for up to a week and attract many males.
 The mating process may last for up to an hour or more per male.
-The female usually mates with multiple males before she descends from her tree.
+The female may mate with multiple males before she descends from her tree.

 The youngsters are born in a ground den.
-A hollow in a tree, a rock crevice, an old termite mound, or a hole in the ground are favourite sites for dens.
+A hollow in a tree, a rock crevice, an old and unused termite mound, or a hole in the ground are favourite sites for dens.
 The babies are known as pups or cubs.
 Between two and four pups are born after a gestation period of around two months.
 The reported time is variable.

 The pups are helpless at birth and are unable to move around.
-Their eyes are closed and they have no teeth.
+Their eyes are closed, and they have no teeth.
 Due to these characteristics, fossas are said to be an altricial species.
 The youngsters of a precocial species have relatively mature features at birth and can move around almost immediately.